Axcil Jefferies: GT racing

+24H Series

 Jefferies competed in his first 24-hour long race at the Circuit Paul Ricard in France during the weekend of 6 and 7 May 2017 with the GP Extreme team as part of the 24H Series.
 He qualified the Renault R.S.
 01 GT3 in fourth place overall.
 After a hard-fought battle Jefferies and his team finished fourth overall.
 In August 2017, Jefferies completed his second 24-hour long race at the Algarve International Circuit, again with GP Extreme in the Renault R.S.
 01. The team qualified second and were sitting in the top-three for the first twelve hours before a mechanical fault dropped them to an eventual eighth place finish overall.

 Jefferies competed in the 2019 Dubai 24 Hour.
 He raced for GPX Racing in the Renault R.S.
-01 in the Pro-Am category, qualifying 6th overall and taking the start for the team.
+01 in the Pro-Am category, qualifying sixth overall and taking the start for the team.
 The transmission failed on lap 8 and unfortunately no replacement gearbox was available for the team so the car was retired.
 In November 2019, Jeffries competed in the 24-hour race in at Circuit of the Americas with Toksport WRT in the Mercedes AMG GT3.
 The team qualified in second position and battled for the lead for 22 hours with the Black Falcon Mercedes AMG GT3 until a mechanical fault caused the team to lose five laps and finish fifth overall.

 January 2020 kicked off on a high with Jefferies taking the wheel of the Toksport WRT Mercedes AMG GT3 for the Dubai 24 hour race.
 He qualified in eighth position.
-Taking the start of the race, Jefferies made up five positions on track before handing the car over to Martin Konrad in P3.
+Taking the start of the race, Jefferies made up five positions on track before handing the car over to Martin Konrad in third.
 The car finished the race as second in the Pro-Am class.

 In January 2021, Jefferies won the Dubai 24 Hour with GPX Racing.
-He shared the #36 Porsche 911 GT3-R with Mathieu Jaminet, Julien Andlauer, Frédéric Fatien and Alain Ferté.
+He shared the No. 36 Porsche 911 GT3-R with Mathieu Jaminet, Julien Andlauer, Frédéric Fatien and Alain Ferté.

 In January 2022, Jefferies repeated his 2021 win by again winning in the Dubai 24 Hour.
-This time he competed with MS7 by WRT in an Audi R8 LMS alongside Dries Vanthoor, Christopher Mies, Thomas Neubauer and Mohammed Saud Fahad Al Saud.
+This time, he competed with MS7 by WRT in an Audi R8 LMS alongside Dries Vanthoor, Christopher Mies, Thomas Neubauer and Mohammed Saud Fahad Al Saud.
 The team completed a total of 596 laps beating the sister car to second place by a single lap.
 It was a dominant performance by team WRT after winning pole position and leading for more than 500 laps.
 Jefferies became only the sixth driver to win the race consecutively.